Ken Wark

-Kenneth "Ken" Christopher Wark (born 3 August 1961 in Sydney, New South Wales) is a former field hockey fullback from Australia, who competed in three Summer Olympics for his native country, starting in 1988.
+Kenneth "Ken" Christopher Wark (born 3 August 1961 in Sydney) is a former field hockey fullback from Australia, who competed in three Summer Olympics for his native country, starting in 1988.
 After winning the silver medal in 1992 he ended his career with the bronze medal at the 1996 Summer Olympics in Atlanta, Georgia.
 Ken plays for local Sydney team Glebe District Hockey Club.